Ana Brenda Contreras: 2015–present: Further acting

 In 2015, she also starred in the movie Tunnel 19.
 Contreras starred as Goyita Vera in Blue Demon in 2016, and as Alejandra Ponce in Por amar sin ley in 2018.

 From 2018 to 2019, Contreras starred as Cristal Jennings in the second season of The CW's prime time soap opera reboot, Dynasty, in her first English language role.

 Personal life

 Contreras married Alejandro Amaya in a civil ceremony in Las Vegas on April 4, 2013.
 On May 14, 2014, she sent a press release announcing the permanent separation from him.

+Ana Brenda Contreras divides her time living between Mexico City and Los Angeles, where she develops her career as an actress.